 - Find a supervisor: Once students know which area or topic they wish to research, they then need to find a supervisor.
 This site offers a list of academics listed under a wide range of schools/departments/disciplines.
-Students can search staff by key word, biographies and research interests by using the search box on this page

 - Students can also contact UCC Department/Schools relevant to that area of research and check the availability of an appropriate supervisor.

 - Students need to choose a supervisor and discuss your prospective research with them before applying.
 Your supervisor will let you know if you need to prepare a research proposal and will need to approve your proposal before you submit it.
 You may need to submit this proposal directly to the department and/or submit it with your online application.
 Candidates who apply to research programmes in Arts, Law or Medicine & Health are required to submit a research proposal of approximately 1,500 words, and in Commerce a proposal of approximately 500 words is required.

 - After confirming your research area and supervisor in UCC, students apply online at the Postgraduate Applications Centre (PAC).

 - You will need to apply at least three months in advance of your estimated start date.

 - There are 4 start dates each year for PhD students; October, January, April and July.

 Scanned copies of the following documents will need to be uploaded to www.pac.ie/ucc in support of your application.

 - Original qualification documents listed on your application including transcripts of results from institution other than UCC